xdesig/escornabot-electronics/Electronics/EscornaCPU/2.x/2.40/README.md

 <img src="IMG_20200304_150930.jpg" width="300" align="right">

 ## Escorna CPU 2.4
- It is a pcb that integrates an ATmega328P, a step-up (to use 1.2V batteries) and the rest of the electronics needed to build an Escornabot.
+ It is a pcb that integrates an ATmega328P, a step-up (to use 1.2V batteries) and the rest of the electronics needed to build an Escornabot.<br>
- Arduino uno, Arduino Nano Compatible and  minicore ATmega
+ Arduino uno, Arduino Nano Compatible or minicore ATmega

 ## License

-Every content in this repo, otherwise specified under subdirectories, is licensed under [Creative Commons BY-SA][LICENSEcc] or [CERN Open Hardware Licence -W- V2][OHL-W-V2].
+Every content in this repo, otherwise specified under subdirectories, is licensed under [CERN Open Hardware Licence -W- V2][OHL-W-V2].
 (by [XDeSIG][XDE01])